-A copy of this Singapore Prospectus has been lodged with and registered by the Monetary Authority of Singapore (the "Authority").
+A copy of the Registered Singapore Prospectus (as defined below) has been lodged with and registered by the Monetary Authority of Singapore (the "Authority").
 The Authority assumes no responsibility for the contents of this Singapore Prospectus.
-The registration of this Singapore Prospectus by the Authority does not imply that the SFA or any other legal or regulatory requirements have been complied with.
+The registration of the Registered Singapore Prospectus by the Authority and lodgement of this Singapore Prospectus with the Authority do not imply that the SFA or any other legal or regulatory requirements have been complied with.
 The Authority has not, in any way, considered the investment merits of the Sub-Funds.
 You should note that other sub-funds or other share classes referred to in the Luxembourg Prospectus but which are not listed or described in Paragraph 2 of this Singapore Prospectus are not available for subscription by retail investors in Singapore.
 Such references are not and should not be construed as an offer of shares in such other sub-funds and share classes to retail investors in Singapore.

-The date of registration of this Singapore Prospectus is 10 January 2025.
+This Singapore Prospectus is a replacement prospectus lodged with the Authority on 18 June 2025.
+This Singapore Prospectus replaces the previous Singapore Prospectus for the Company that was registered with the Authority on 10 January 2025 (the "Registered Singapore Prospectus"), as replaced by the replacement prospectus lodged with the Authority on 20 May 2025.
 This Singapore Prospectus shall be valid for a period of 12 months from the date of registration of the Singapore Prospectus (up to and including 9 January 2026) and shall expire on 10 January 2026.